 Camping on the Coast to Coast Route

 However, even though wild camping is tolerated in some places, we still recommend camping on official campgrounds – these are numerous and range from basic pub gardens to luxurious holiday parks.
-A vast majority of these provide electronics charging, showers, and toilets.
+A vast majority of these provide electronic charging, showers, and toilets.

 The United Kingdom is expensive – there’s no doubt about that.
 Those intending to use baggage transfer services and planning to eat and drink in pubs and restaurants, as well as sleep in plush hotels and B&Bs, could easily spend a fortune on their Coast to Coast journey.

 Still, walking this route on a small budget is entirely possible and has been done by thousands of trekkers.
 Obviously, the easiest way to save money on the Coast to Coast trail is by camping along the route and self-catering most meals.
+Check out our post on where to eat on the Coast to Coast Walk for more information.

 What About Weather?